Red5d/edlkit/README.md

 Available options are:
 * -t, Number of process threads to use: A number from 0 to the number of CPU cores you have.
 Defaults to 2 if not specified.
 * -p, ffmpeg preset to use: Adjusts speed and efficiency of the compression.
 Defaults to "medium" if not specified.
-* -b, Video bitrate: Automatically detected from original if not specified.
-Defaults to "2000k" if not specified and auto-detection fails.
+* -vb, Video bitrate: Automatically detected from original if not specified.
+* -ab, Audio bitrate: Automatically detected from original if not specified.

 Usage info is available using the "-h" option.